-Akash Inbakumar’s practice, based in Tkaronto / Toronto, explores the queering of the human body in relation to material and craft practices.
-Entering partnerships with multiple mediums, tools and processes (material-kinship), they conceive material-kin.
-These kin become symbols of the symbiotic relationships that were built during their conception but also gateways to Akash’s futuristic worlding.
-A future where craft objects play the role of carrier of family lineage and storyteller, comparative to the colonial west’s nuclear family.
-Often taking the form of wearables, these objects hope to give the wearer the opportunity to transform into material-human hybrids that can peek into Akash’s dream world.
+Akash Inbakumar’s practice, based in Tkaronto / Toronto, explores the queering of the human body concerning material and craft practices.
+They conceive material-kin through partnerships with multiple mediums, tools and processes (material-kinship).
+These kin become symbols of the symbiotic relationships built during their conception and gateways to Inbakumar’s futuristic world: a future where craft objects are carriers of family lineage and storytellers, comparative to the colonial west’s nuclear family.
+Often taking the form of wearables, these objects hope to allow the wearer to transform into material-human hybrids that can peek into Inbakumar’s dream world.

 Inbakumar was accepted as an Artist-in-Residence (Textiles) at Harbourfront Centre in 2021.